-By sharing a post in in a general group of your ESN, you can ask for feedback from everyone at all levels of the organisation.
+By sharing a post in in a general group of your ESN, you can ask for feedback from everyone at all levels of the organization.
 Don’t be afraid to ask the opinions of others, even if you think they have less, experience.
-You might get some useless or impractical opinions, but you might also get some diverse feedback that sets your mind thinking in a different way.
+You might get some useless or impractical opinions, but you might also get some diverse feedback that sets your mind thinking differently.

 Get Ad Hoc Feedback on Everyday Actions